maria-gianisella/image-processing-package/README.md

 # image-processing-package

-Description.
+Description:
 The package image-processing-package is used to:
 - find differences between two images
 - transfer histograms from an image to another
 - resize images
 - read and save images
 - plot images, results of transformations and histograms

 ## Installation